ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/services.md

 - IoTDI 2024 - 9th ACM/IEEE Conference on Internet of Things Design and Implementation (As part of Cyber-Physical Systems and Internet-of-Things Week)
 - Sensys 2023 – 21st ACM Conference on Embedded Networked Sensor Systems
 - ACML 2023 – 15th Asian Conference on Machine Learning
-- PervasiveHealth 2023, 2022, EAI International Conference on Pervasive Computing Technologies for Healthcare.
 - Balkancom 2023 - 6th International Conference on Communications and Networking
 - SIU 2023 – 31st IEEE Conference on Signal Processing and Communications Applications
 - IEEE CS Turkiye Masters Thesis awards, 2023